Step-by-step guide to syncing Matter tech with your Google Assistant powered smart home

 The Nest Hub (2nd gen), Nest Hub Max and Nest Wifi Pro also offer Thread border router capabilities too.

-Technically, you can add Matter devices to your Google Home system and control them through Google Assistant that have initially been setup via a different, non-Google, controller (such as an Apple TV 4K) but that’s another how-to, for another day.
+Technically, you can add Matter devices to your Google Home system and control them through Google Assistant that have initially been setup via a different, non-Google, controller (such as an Apple TV 4K) but that’s another how-to guide, for another day.

 For now, before we go through the steps below we’ll assume you’ve already got a Google Home device in your house that can work as a Matter controller and you’re already powering your smart home with the Google Assistant, using either the iOS or Android version of the Google Home app – which will be your ‘Matter commissioner’.

-How to add Matter smart home devices to Google Home
+How to add Matter devices to Google Home

-The Google Home app should automatically detect the Matter device and you; a pop-up notification.
+The Google Home app should automatically detect the Matter device and you and you will see a pop-up notification.

 Once you’ve done all this, the Matter device should be synced and you can choose a room where it lives and give it a name.